cloudentity/sample-go-mtls-oauth-client/README.md

 # sample-go-mtls-oauth-client

-This is a sample Go OAuth client using mTLS certificates for authentication with Cloudentity’s Authorization Control Plane SAAS.
+This is a sample Go OAuth client using mTLS certificates for authentication with Cloudentity’s Authorization Control Plane SaaS.
+Additionally, this example demonstrates using the Cloudentity Pyron API Gateway.

 ## Prerequisites